-There is a difference between the word the true victors in this site and victors used in general.
+There is a difference between the word true winners in this site and winners used in general.

 The view of HIMALAYAHOUSE is as below.

-The general image（view of society） of victors and losers is artificially created on the basis of the value of the human world in the process of spiritual development.
+The general image（view of society） of winners and losers is artificially created on the basis of the value of the human world in the process of spiritual development.

 We often feel that we are ranked in various aspects by social background including family name, ancestry, gender, annual income and educational background.

-On the other hand, the true victors that HIMALAYAHOUSE says are the embodiment of Natural Law and purity itself.
+In contrast, the true winners that HIMALAYAHOUSE says are the embodiment of Natural Law and purity itself.
 Natural Law is the law that governs the whole such as all environments, the universe, nature and life, and it is the order itself.

-The acts of fulfilling Dharma（mission in life）, that is, acts of doing good, create the true victors.
-Since these acts are not restricted by human ego but are based on Natural Law, the existence of the true victors doesn't have meaning that losers are relatively created.
+The acts of fulfilling Dharma（mission in life）, that is, acts of doing good, create true winners.
+Since these acts are not restricted by human ego but are based on Natural Law, the existence of true winners doesn't have meaning that losers are relatively created.

 Dharma is a true role for spiritual evolution given at the time of birth, means pure dedication and also includes social contribution through work.
 For the will to carry out Dharma, Natural Law smiles and we can gain support of the environment.